margaretmf/margaretmf.github.io/creativewriting.md

 Through night and day
 good times and bad
-I love you true
+I love you truly
 from the moment I wake up to the moment I sleep
 I see your light
 like a morning star by day and a night star by night Moment by moment with you by my side
 I learn and love and grow with you

+As long as I'm living I have you in my heart
+With you in my heart I'm hoping to live
+Through til to the end
+Happy and sad
+Highs and lows
+Day and night
+the rise and the fall
+the beginnings and the ends
+the ups and downs
+the waxes and wanes
+the laughs and the cries
+There's a lifetime ahead of us

 From season to seaon
 I love you through and through
 Winter and spring
 Summer and fall
-Like a red red rose and green grass poppuing up in the harshness of the rocky earth I love you with all my heart
+Like a red red rose and green grass popping up in the harshness of the rocky earth I love you with all my heart
 I cross my heart and hope to die